bevyengine/bevy/readme.md

 Naga Organised Integration Library (`naga-oil`) is a crate for combining and manipulating shaders.

 - `compose` presents a modular shader composition framework
-- `purge` strips shaders down to required parts
+- `prune` strips shaders down to required parts

 and probably less useful externally:
 - `derive` allows importing of items from multiple shaders into a single shader